Lifearafter/Lifearafter/README.md

 - 👋 Hi, I’m @Lifearafter
 - 👀 I’m interested in ...
 C++, Python, Java
 - 🌱 I’m currently learning ...
-C++, Java
-- 💞️ I’m looking to collaborate on ...
+C++, Java, HTML, CSS, JavaScript
-- 📫 How to reach me ... muzaid45@gmail.com
+- 📫 How to reach me ... mxz190024@utdallas.edu

 <!---
 Lifearafter/Lifearafter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.